kaisenlinux/manpages-dev/category/Backup/Grsync.md

        grsync -i session_file_name

 DESCRIPTION
        GRSYNC  is a graphical interface using GTK2 for the rsync command line program.
-It currently supports the most important rsync features and can be used ef‐ fectively for local directory synchronization.
+It currently supports the most important rsync features and can be used effectively for local directory synchronization.

 OPTIONS
        You can specify a session to load instead of the default one, by typing it as a command line option.
 The "-e" commandline option automatically executes the session and  closes  grsync when finished, unless an error has been encountered.
-You can have grsync stay open anyway using the "-s" option (even if the ses‐ sion run has been successfull).
+You can have grsync stay open anyway using the "-s" option (even if the session run has been successfull).

        The alternative syntax, using the "-i" switch, will open the "import session" dialog on the file you specified as argument.